Nigeria's parliament says Shell should pay $4 billion for 2011 oil spill

 * Oil prices consolidating at lower levels (Updates with settlement prices, weekly change, data on futures positioning)

-ABUJA Nigeria's National Assembly said on Wednesday oil major Shell should pay $3.96 billion for a 2011 spill at its offshore Bonga oilfield in the latest assessment of damage to the environment.
+ABUJA Nigeria's National Assembly said on Wednesday oil major Shell (RDSa.L) should pay $3.96 billion (2.51 billion pounds)for a 2011 spill at its offshore Bonga oilfield in the latest assessment of damage to the environment.

 The non-binding decision comes after years of analysis by various Nigerian state agencies, which have proposed a range of fines as high as $11.5 billion.